holoviz/holoviz/README.rst

 jupytercon2017-holoviews-tutorial
 =============================

-HoloViews with Bokeh tutorial at Jupytercon 2017
+HoloViews+Bokeh Viz to Dashboards Tutorial at Jupytercon 2017

 This document explains how to get your computer set up for the tutorial, including how to install the software libraries and data